 The ancient call of the Earth and the sacred drum

-The Essence of Storytelling
+The Essence of the Story

-The Earth was already speaking.
+the Earth was already speaking.

-She didn't speak with words.
+She did not speak with words,

 but with beats.

-Deep, slow heartbeats,
+Deep, slow beats,

 like a sleeping heart beneath the forest.

-The elders tell the story of how one day,
+The elders tell that one day,

-further than his memory.
+further than their memory.

-Then Earth offered a reminder.
+So the Earth offered a reminder.

-She gave the deer's skin,
+She gave the deer's hide,

 wood shaped by time,

-without ever forcing it.
+without ever forcing.

-This is how the drum was born.
+Thus, the drum was born.

-When it was first struck,
+When it was struck for the first time,

-The forest stopped.
+the forest stopped.

-The wind calmed down.
+The wind calmed.

 Even the stars seemed to listen.

-It passed through the body.
+It passed through the body,

 entered the chest